IBM-Cloud/cloud-sql-database/README.md

 # IBM Cloud SQL Database
-This tutorial shows how to provision a SQL (relational) database service, create a table and load a larger data set, city informationy into the database.
+This tutorial shows how to provision a SQL (relational) database service, create a table and load a larger data set, city information into the database.
 Thereafter, we deploy a web app "worldcities" to make use of that data and show how to access the cloud database.
 The app is written in Python using the [Flask framework](http://flask.pocoo.org/).

 This tutorial is part of [IBM Cloud tutorials](https://console.bluemix.net/docs/tutorials/index.html) and discussed as [SQL Database for Cloud Data](https://console.bluemix.net/docs/tutorials/sql-database.html).